JetBrains/guide/site/go/tutorials/simple_rag_with_go/writing_code/index.md

 ```

+controller.go

+Let's move to the `controller.go` file where we define the HTTP handler function `ProcessLLMModel`.
+It processes the POST requests to query the knowledge base.

 ![step6](./images/4.png)

-The provided code defines a Go HTTP handler function, **ProcessLLMModel**, which processes POST requests to query a knowledge base via a `BedrockAgent`.
-It includes a request structure (`LLMRequest`) that expects a JSON object with a `question` field, and a response structure (`LLMResponse`) that contains the result.
+It also includes a request struct `LLMRequest` that expects a JSON object with a `question` field, and a response struct `LLMResponse` that contains the result.

 When the `ProcessLLMModel` function is invoked:

 1. It first verifies that the HTTP method is POST; otherwise, it responds with a 405 error.
 2. It reads the request body and ensures it is valid JSON, deserializing it into an `LLMRequest`.
 3. It trims whitespace and validates that the `question` field is not empty; if empty, it responds with a 400 error.
-4. If valid, it uses the `BedrockAgent` to pass the question to a knowledge base and retrieve the response.
+4. If valid, the question is passed to the knowledge base and waits to receive a response.
-5. That response is wrapped in a JSON object (`LLMResponse`) and sent back to the client with a 200 status code.
+5. The final response is wrapped in a JSON object (`LLMResponse`) and sent back to the client.

-This function helps create a structured API endpoint for querying a knowledge base with POST JSON requests and receiving JSON responses.

 ```go
 package main